joshed-io/estelle-and-josh/site/content/story/stay-tuned.md

 ]
 +++

-**Us**: In 2018, we'll have a real wedding ceremony.
-That's exciting!

-We'll continue to update this website with more stories, information and pictures as the big day arrives.
+**Us**: We'll also be hosting a wedding ceremony and reception in 2018, and we'll continue to update this website with more stories and pictures.
 Check back often for new additions!

-If you use social media, make some noise on our wedding hashtag: **#TheyLikeEachOther**.
+Here's our wedding hashtag in case you'd like to tweet or instagram something: **#TheyLikeEachOther**.